JSPlotly at School

 1. Change the height of the vase, its shape, and its colors by editing the code in the specific fields.

-Here is an example of code for manipulating 3D geometric shapes (curves or lines) when creating a mini CAD (Computer-Aided Design).
+Here is an example of code for manipulating 3D geometric shapes (curves or straight lines) in the development of a mini CAD (Computer-Aided Design).

 1. Try changing the base, height, and curvature parameters of the code, also varying the sign of the values (positive, negative);

-2. Change a trigonometric function (lineX or lineY, sine to tangent, for example), and overlay it on the plot;
+2. Change some trigonometric function (lineX or lineY, sine to tangent, for example), and overlay it on the plot;

 3. Overlay geometric figures with different color palettes.

-4. Create symmetrical figures by overlaying a curve with a positive parameter on one with the same negative parameter.
+4. Create symmetrical figures by superimposing a curve with a positive parameter on one with the same negative parameter.

-Since JSPlotly involves a programming language, JavaScript, it is plausible that it can offer a set of tangible operations to it, regardless of the construction of graphics (as in diagrams and flowcharts above).
+Since JSPlotly involves a programming language, JavaScript, it is plausible that it can offer a set of tangible operations to it, regardless of the construction of graphs (as in the diagrams and flowcharts above).

-In parallel with the richness that accompanies gamification as an active methodology, creating a game can stimulate learners to another level, since strategy is often already part of their daily lives.
+In parallel with the richness that accompanies gamification as an active methodology, creating a game can stimulate the learner to another level, since strategy is sometimes already part of their daily life.
 Playing is one thing… creating a game can have a more prominent and recursive impact on computational thinking and logic, as well as on learning the programming language itself!

 The clickable image below leads to a classic Numerical Memory Game.
 The goal is to match a pair of values after memorizing a numerical table.
 To play, follow the instructions below: